figtools/figgy.python-reference/README.md

 - FiggyCLI must be installed: [Install instructions](https://www.figgy.dev/docs/getting-started/install/)

 Optional: See your configuration changes [In Real Time](https://www.figgy.dev/tabs/sandbox/).

-Any changes you (or anyone) make with figgy push notifications to this web page.
+Any changes you (or anyone) make will figgy push notifications to this web page.
 This demonstrates the event-driven nature of Figgy.

 ### First: Pick a service name:
 Open `src/config.py`